What is the FDA new policies “Refuse to Accept” Policy/Acceptance Review Process?

 If one or more items on the 510(k) checklist or PMA acceptance checklist are not completed the Agency will notify the person listed as the submission contact.
 The notice will include a copy of the completed acceptance review checklist to indicate the specific information that was missing or inadequate.

 When responding to an unsuccessful acceptance review, do not resend the entire submission.
 Instead, you should create a new submission and submit it under the originally issued submission number.
-If the revised submission is not received within 180 days, the FDA will withdraw and close the submission from the system.
+If the revised submission is not received within 180 days, the FDA new policies will withdraw and close the submission from the system.